Timothy Weah: International career

 In addition to the United States, Weah was eligible to represent France, Jamaica, and Liberia, through residency and his parents' citizenships.
 Weah stated that his decision to represent the United States "wasn't hard at all" and was based on his love of the country and his teammates.
-He reportedly turned down offers from the French Football Federation to join the French program.

 Youth

 Weah has represented the United States on several youth national teams, beginning with a call-up to train with the under-14 team in 2012.
 Weah was selected to join the under-15 team at the Tournament delle Nazioni in Italy, scoring the winning goal in the final against Austria.

 He was called up to the under-17 team, under the management of former under-15 coach John Hackworth, in December 2015 for a series of friendlies in Florida.
 Weah joined the team for the Montaigu Tournament, which the United States won after he scored in the final against hosts France.
 At another set of friendlies in Florida, Weah made three substitute appearances and scored twice.
 He was part of the under-17 squad that finished second in the 2017 CONCACAF U-17 Championship, scoring two goals.

 He was selected to represent the United States at the 2017 FIFA Under-17 World Cup in India.
 In the team's first knockout stage match, Weah scored a hat-trick in a 5–0 victory over Paraguay.
 The hat-trick was the first one recorded by a United States men's national team player at any level during the knockout stages of a World Cup and the fifth overall for any American male player at a World Cup.

 Weah was named in the United States squad for the 2019 FIFA Under-20 World Cup in Poland.
-He scored twice during the tournament, against Qatar in the group stage to qualify for the knockout stage, and against Ecuador in their quarterfinal defeat.
+He scored twice during the tournament, against Qatar in the group stage to qualify for the knockout stage and against Ecuador in their quarterfinal defeat.